The RCP protocol requires a client to send a remote username on each RCP request to a server. When you copy a configuration

 If you are writing to the server, the RCP server must be properly configured to accept the RCP write request from the user

-the device contains the following configuration lines:
+the switch contains the following configuration lines:

 ip rcmd remote-username User0